MatthewZMD/.emacs.d/README.md

   :init
   ;; Prerequisite: Configure this to your IRC nickname (defcustom my-irc-nick ""
-    "The nickname used to login into ERC") (use-package erc-hl-nicks :defer t)
+    "The nickname used to login into ERC"
+    :type 'string)
+  (use-package erc-hl-nicks :defer t)
   (use-package erc-image :defer t)
   :custom-face